EstenGrove/WeatherLocation_App/README.md

 # **Weather App**

-Built using the OpenWeatherMap API and vanilla JS
+  -Built using the OpenWeatherMap API and vanilla JS